Religious Congregations and Lay Associations

 They are found in Netherlands, Indonesia, Philippines and Malawi.

-In Malawi, they have communities at Stella Maris in Blantyre, Jacaranda in Blantyre, St Julie Convent in Lilongwe and Bangula convent in Chikwawa diocese.
+In Malawi, they have communities at Stella Maris in Blantyre, Jacaranda in Blantyre, St Julie Convent in Lilongwe and Bangula convent in Chikwawa Diocese.

-The sisters arrived in Chikwawa diocese in February 1970 at the invitation of bishop Vrouemen and devoted themselves to serve the needs of poor people at Bangula and surrounding areas.
+The sisters arrived in Chikwawa Diocese in February 1970 at the invitation of Bishop Vrouemen and devoted themselves to serve the needs of poor people at Bangula and surrounding areas.

 Salesian Missionaries of Mary Immaculate (SMMI) Sisters